Frequently Asked Questions

 While we will have many things in common and share similar theology and philosophy of ministry with GBC, Providence Church will be a fully autonomous congregation.
 To be clear, this is not because of any conflict at all between the churches, but because of unity: the leadership of both churches are convinced that this is the biblical pattern.

 We love Grace Bible Church and our model for small groups will be essentially based on their approach.
 First, everyone will go through an initial group called “Providence First Principles” which will be based on the 1689 Confession, and then we will study books of the Bible in a similar pattern to GBC.
-We are starting our first ever groups this fall.
-Because of our context, we will have smaller, gendered groups to allow those with larger families more flexibility.
+We started our first ever groups this fall.
+Because of our context, we have small (less than 10), gendered groups to allow those with larger families more flexibility.
 For example, one group might be 6-7 women that meet on Monday mornings at 10:30am.
 Another group might be 5 men that meet at 6am over breakfast on Saturday mornings.
-Both men and women (and boys and girls) will have weekly opportunities most Thursdays and Fridays to gather for fellowship in larger groups in homes.
+Both men and women (and boys and girls) have weekly opportunities most Thursdays and Fridays to gather for fellowship in larger groups in homes.

 Should I move to Katy?